WilkerOliveira/flutter_bank_cards_template/README.md

 |  Main  | Statement  |

-This is a template of bank cards under development and migrating from a private server to Cloud Firestore.
+This is a template of mobile bank under development and migrating from a private server to Cloud Firestore.

 Some items that should be implemented soon: